 Gloves protect the person’s hands during handling and working with different hazards such as chemicals.
 The three most popular glove materials on the market today are nitrile, latex, and vinyl.
 We have seen the popularisation of the nitrile glove in recent years but what’s the difference?
 And what type should you be using?
 View our article Nitrile Vs Latex Vs Vinyl Gloves Here >>> to assist you with your decision.

 Eye and Face Protection

 A gas mask should be worn when working and handling poisonous gas outside the fume hood.
 The cartridge “type” should be considered when choosing the appropriate gas mask.
-For example, the organic vapor filtering cartridge will not protect the person from carbon monoxide.
+For example, the organic vapour filtering cartridge will not protect the person from carbon monoxide.
 Experiments that can potentially expose poisonous gas must be carried out inside a fume hood that either vents outside or contains appropriate filters to neutralise the specific gas.

 Hearing and Head Protection

-In some laboratories, such as industrial and physical testing laboratories earplugs are required to protect your hearing in noisy conditions.
+In some laboratories, such as industrial and physical testing laboratories, earplugs are required to protect your hearing in noisy conditions.
 A helmet is needed when working in an environment with overhead dangers.
 Stay alert of PPE signage and ensure you comply with company requirements at all times to assist with the reduction of workplace incidents and elimination of potential bodily harm.